monzo/progression-framework/frameworks/engineering/backend.md

           - criteria: "Proactively considers security implications of their work"
             examples:
               - "Appropriately ties down internal access to resources they're working with (e.g. RPC blacklisting, BigQuery permissions)"
+              - "Evaluates security risks when contributing to proposals"
+              - "Highlights potential security issues when raising and reviewing pull requests - e.g. adding rate limiting in an API, or leaving a code comment to explain why we choose not to"
               - "\"There's a risk here of X, Y but given Z, I think this is OK\""
               - "Loops in Security when their squad is unsure about something by posting in #security-requests"
       - level: 4